-- Children and Families to receive the right support at the right time from the right service. - Increase and improve families' access to early help. - Reduce unnecessary Social Work involvement. - Supporting Interagency Referral Discussions (IRD) to ensure early identification and help.

-To help ensure that the 'right support gets to the right people at the right time' the operational structure has at its heart the use of evidence based.
+- Children and Families to receive the right support at the right time from the right service - Increase and improve families' access to early help. - Reduce unnecessary Social Work involvement. - Supporting Interagency Referral Discussions (IRD) to ensure early identification and help structure has at its heart the use of evidence based.
 An operational structure has been drafted, involving staff in Inverclyde Health and Social Care Partnership (HSCP) and Inverclyde Educational Psychology Service (IEPS), which is in the final stages of development.
 This aims to both increase capacity and effectiveness of working at early intervention and intensive levels of need.
 In keeping with the demands of the logic model behind the Programme the ongoing